payu-india/CMS-Chatbot/docs/Collect Payments/explore-reactnative-sdks/react-native-checkoutpro-sdk/reactnative-checkoutpro-android-integration.md

 ---
 To integrate with the CheckoutPro mobile SDK for Android:

-* Include the SDK in your app project
-* ​Build the payment parameters​
-* ​Initiate the payment​
-* ​Handle the payment completion​
-* Generate Hash

 <Accordion title="Step 1: Include the SDK in your app project" icon="fa-code">
   The CheckoutPro SDK is offered through npm.